-Since CJP processes around 1,300 complaints a year, the annual complaintper-attorney ratio is 87 to 1.
+Since CJP processes around 1,300 complaints a year, the annual complaint-per-attorney ratio is 87 to 1.
 In New York, which processes around 2,000 complaints a year, the annual complaint-per-attorney/investigator ratio is 67 to 1.

 CJP's fiscal year 2021-22 budget was \$6,896,000, compared to New York's, which was \$7,189,000 and is projected to increase to \$8,128,000 in the coming fiscal year.
+A budget for CJP comparable to New York's seems reasonable.

-In short, CJP is under-staffed.
+The Committee believes CJP is under-staffed.
 The proposed increase in the number of attorneys and support staff would align CJP's workload and staffing and would thus allow CJP to be more effective in performing its core function.

-Audit Recommendation 3: Courthouse Displays of Information as to CJP complaints.
+Audit Recommendation 3: Courthouse Displays of Information as to CJP and to facilitate complaints.

-All courthouses should publicly display information about CJP to enhance public awareness of CJP's role and to facilitate noted, however, that the Legislature created this Committee with a mandate to report its own findings and recommendations on the Auditor's
+All courthouses should publicly display information about CJP to enhance public awareness of CJP's role however, that the Legislature created this Committee with a mandate to report its own findings and recommendations on the Auditor's Report.